Arnesh07/Django-Auth-App/README.md

 create user objects.
 - LoginView:
 This uses the APIView and overrides the POST request to call the `o/token/` endpoint to retrieve the token after authentication.
+A better alternative would have been to not call the `o/token/` endpoint and instead manually imported the required code and call the functions directly.
 - HomePageView:
 This is based on the endpoint `/home/`.
 If the user is authorized, this simply returns a simple HttpResponse.